 |LSAT Test Date||Must Register By||Estimated Score Release Date|

 As you can see, you will need to register for the LSAT considerably in advance of your LSAT test date.
-Your scores will then take at least a couple of weeks to be delivered via email.
+Your scores will then take at least a couple of weeks to be uploaded to your LSAC account.
 The official scores the LSAT sends with your law school application will need to include your writing sample and could take a little longer than that to order.

 Take the June LSAT Exam

-If you are applying to law schools in the fall (which is most common), it would be wise to take the June LSAT exam, at the latest.
+If you are applying to law schools in the fall (which is most common), it would be wise to elect the June LSAT exam to be your fist exam.
 This ensures that all of your scores and paperwork are in and can be assembled by LSAC to send with your law school application.